Frequently Asked Questions

 Does Shofuso allow pets on site?
 What about service animals?

-Pets are not allowed at Shofuso; service animals are allowed.
+Pets are not allowed at Shofuso; service animals who have been trained to work or perform certain tasks are allowed.
 Due to the historic nature of the house, service animals are only permitted in the garden.
 For more information, please see Title II of the ADA.

 Can I have my wedding or another private event at Shofuso?

 Can I take photos or videos on site?

-Photography and video shoots are allowed at Shofuso during regular hours.
+Photography and video shoots are allowed at Shofuso during regular hours; priority is given to non-commercial, educational, and student projects.
 Photographers will be chaperoned by a visitor services assistant and must be mindful of other visitors.
 Tripods are allowed, though they must have rubber tips, especially if they are used inside of the house.
 Special lighting equipment is not permitted on premises.
 For a more detailed list of guidelines, visit our Photo & Video Policy page.

 Can I cosplay at Shofuso?